 Just like in many of my Thai recipes on this site, I am not a stickler against store bought curry pastes.
 In fact, unless you plan on going to a Thai wet market to pick up ingredients, you’re going to have a difficult time making something better than a store bought sauce will make.
 The paste I’m using in this recipe I one I picked up on my most recent trip by the brand LOBO.
-However any authentic yellow curry paste will do.
+However I also wholeheartedly recommend Mae Ploy which you can buy here.

 What Meat Should You Use?

 In most of my chicken recipes I suggest using the thigh meat.
 This recipe calls for four thighs.
 I’ve simply removed the bone and cut the meat (skin on) into large chunks.
 Place in a bowl and set aside.